 In the United States, a majority of students have received their lectures in the curriculum about how CPR is performed.
-The millennial then empowered themselves with skills to save millions of lives through actually responding to emergencies.
+The millennials then empowered themselves with the skills to save millions of lives by actually responding to emergencies.
 Conducting CPR training in school doesn’t involve only the students but the teachers as well.
 CPR is not just a mere formal educational lesson in school for the children but a way of benefiting the future society.

 Various advantages for the students in acquiring CPR training are:

-- Ability to save lives of people who suffered from heart attack or sudden cardiac arrest
+- Ability to save the lives of people who suffered from a heart attack or sudden cardiac arrest

-- Addition to the population of credible individuals who can conduct CPR
+- In addition to the population of credible individuals who can conduct CPR

 - Employers would be impressed that young children and adolescents are knowledgeable about these practices

 - Students gain a better level of confidence